-If you want to trigger the camera and determine the exposure time by the pulse width of the Trigger, choose this mode.
-Then apply a trigger signal at the appropriate pins e.g. on pins of the Hirose or M12 connector (see 2.3.1).
+If you want to trigger the camera and determine the exposure time by the pulse width of a Trigger, choose this mode.
+Then apply a TRIGGER signal at the appropriate pins e.g. on pins of Hirose connector (see Layout for Connector.
 With the starting edge of the pulse the camera will start exposure time.
-The exposure time ends with next upcoming edge of a Trigger.
-Please check the timing diagram in the appendix of this manual.

-• External triggered, internal camera exposure control
+The exposure time ends with next upcoming edge of Trigger.
+Please check the timing diagram in the appendix of this manual. • External triggered, internal camera exposure control

-If you want to trigger the camera and use the convenient exposure time control of the micro controller then use this mode.
+If you want to trigger the camera and use the convenient exposure time control of the internal controller then use this mode.
 You still can use the SVCapture GUI for setting exposure time (see "Exposure time"-field below).
-However you need to use a signal to trigger the camera (see "Trigger"-buttons below).
+However you need to use the Trigger signal in order to trigger the camera (see "Trigger"-buttons below).

-• External triggered via Software trigger with internal exposure control

-If you want to trigger the camera with a software trigger and use the SVCapture exposure time control of camera logic then use this mode.
+• External triggered via Software trigger with internal exposure control If you want to trigger the camera with a software trigger and use the SVCapture exposure time control of camera logic then use this mode.

-2.7 LED Signals SVCam-ECO
+LED Signals SVCam